TRQ1/trq1.github.io/about.markdown

 English
 I am a Junior DevOps Engineer now.
-I am interested in analyzing application performance with monitoring tools and automating of CI/CD Pipeline.
+I am interested in analyzing application performance with monitoring tools and the automation of CI/CD Pipeline.
 Whenever you have questions and suggestions about the posts, please let me know the feedback.